 - 2 heads broccoli

 - 1/2 cup chopped scallions

 - 2 tbsp sesame seeds

 - 1/4 cup almond butter (or cashew butter)

 - 1 clove garlic

-- 1 inch ginger root (peeled)
+- 1 inch piece of peeled ginger

 - 2 tbsp lime juice